angulardart/site-angulardart/src/angular/guide/architecture.md

 ## Wrap up

-You've learned the basics about the eight main building blocks of an Angular application:
+You've learned the basics about the eight main building blocks of an Angular app:

 * [Modules](#modules)
 * [Components](#components)